-Make one sheet for each marketing and public relations goal and describe corresponding strategies.
-Note: Some
+one sheet for each marketing and public relations goal and describe corresponding strategies.
+Note: Some ries will have crossover applications supporting more than one goal.

+Goal:

+Suppo rting Strategies:

 (See Exhibit 6.1 for a filled-in sample of this worksheet.)